mutabay/Oracle-PL-SQL-Advanced-Databases-Term-Project/README.md

 I can say that there are inconsistencies in the modeling at the beginning of the project.
 For Assignment 1, I modeled Bike Dealer Project after the 3rd Assignment Bicycles changed with Cars to put more fields and data.

 All queries used and needed throughout the project are in the ADB_A2.sql file.
-A little bit of complexity has been removed with comments.
+A little bit of complexity has been solved with comments.